OceanographyforEveryone/OpenCTD/README.md

 #### 5.3 Temperature Sensors

 The temperature probes use an off-the-shelf DS18B20 digital thermistor in a stainless steel housing.
 We use a battery of 3 probes averaged together for more consistent readings.
 The OneWire protocol allows mutliple probes to be queried on the same pin, so all three probes feed into a single data pin.
+With these low-cost thermistors, we've found the failure rate to be about 10% out of the box.
+It's worth testing each thermistor on a breadboard before proceeding to save yourself a headache down the line.
 To prepare the probes, cut the wire length to 30 cm.
 Solder three data strands, three power strands, and three ground strands together and attach a single solid core wire to each.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Three temperature probes prepped for soldering](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/T1.jpg?raw=true "Three termperature probes prepped for soldering")